How to write an ebook for a B2B audience

 Three hallmarks of a great ebook

-With so many companies now producing ebooks, it’s hard to write one that really stands out.
-There are three qualities that I think characterise a great ebook, and only one of them is down to the writing itself.
+There are three things that characterise a great ebook – and only one of them is down to the writing itself.

 Hallmark #1: Audience insight

-The first hallmark of a great ebook actually applies to all great B2B content.
-It’s really understanding who the audience is, knowing what matters to them, and understanding what they need from your content.
+The first hallmark of a great ebook – and any great B2B content piece – is that it shows an understanding of your audience, what matters to them, and what they need from your content.

-This is especially important if it’s a top of funnel ebook.
-Here, your aim is to make your reader aware of a problem or opportunity they don’t currently know they have – so you need to be able to relate this unknown problem or opportunity to something the audience does know and care about.
-That takes research, careful questioning of subject matter expert, and (ideally) a persona to work from.
+This is especially important if it’s a top-of-funnel ebook.
+Here, you’re trying to make your reader aware of a problem or opportunity they don’t currently know they have.
+To do that, you need to be able to relate your subject to something the audience does know and care about.
+That takes research, careful questioning of subject matter experts, and (ideally) a persona or avatar to work from.

 Hallmark #2: Genuine usefulness

-Once you’re confident you understand the audience and what they care about, the second hallmark of a great ebook is that it brings the reader useful, practical, actionable and unique information they can’t get elsewhere, which genuinely helps them to do something they want or need to do.
+A great ebook also brings the reader useful, practical, actionable, and unique information they can’t get elsewhere, which genuinely helps them do something they want or need to do.

-Ideally, this information should be so useful and hard-to-find-elsewhere that the reader will not only feel compelled to act upon it, but also to share it.
+Ideally, this information should be so useful (and hard to find elsewhere) that the reader will feel compelled not just to act on it, but to share it too.

-Getting to that level of usefulness and uniqueness is extremely hard, but if you or your client have done some work on finding your ‘sweet spot’ – the intersection of ‘information you have’ and ‘information your audience needs’ – it becomes easier to do!
+Getting to that level of usefulness and uniqueness is extremely hard, but if you can find your content “sweet spot” – the intersection of “information you have” and “information your audience needs” – it becomes easier to do.

 Hallmark #3: Great writing

-And the third hallmark of a great ebook is the writing itself.
-Reading it should be an enjoyable, enlightening and inspiring experience, not a slog.
-If you write as if you’re having a great conversation with your reader, about something you both care about, you can’t go far wrong.
+If you write as if you’re having a great conversation with your reader, about a subject you both care about, you can’t go far wrong.

 How to approach the ebook project

-At Radix we have a process for writing a great ebook, which all of our writers follow.
-If you’re a freelance or agency copywriter writing for a client, this process could be a good one for you, too:
+At Radix, we have a process for writing a great ebook, which all of our writers follow.
+If you’re a marketer who has to write content, this could be a good process for you too.

-1. Read the brief.
-If you’ve been given a written brief, read it thoroughly and make a note of anything you’re not sure of.
-Then have a quick call with your client to clarify those points.
+- Read the brief.
+If you’ve been given a written brief, read it thoroughly and note anything you’re unsure of.
+Then have a call with your client to clarify those points.
 It’s always better to clarify upfront than to second-guess what the client meant and have to rewrite your draft when it turns out to have been wrong.

-1. Re-read your draft.
-If your deadline allows, don’t send the draft off to the client as soon as you’ve finished it.
-Put it aside for a few hours – ideally overnight – and come back to it later with fresh eyes.
-You’ll almost certainly spot things that could be phrased better, and these relatively small tweaks can go a long way to strengthening your first draft.
+- Review your first draft.
+If your deadline allows, don’t send the draft off to the client as soon as you finish it.
+If possible, ask someone else to take a look (they can even use our content review checklist checklist).
+Alternatively, put it aside for a few hours – ideally overnight – and come back to it with fresh eyes.
+You’ll almost certainly spot things that could be phrased better, and these relatively minor tweaks can go a long way to strengthening your first draft.
 (And the stronger the first draft, the less rework you’ll have to do later.)

 Writing the introduction

 The introduction is a crucial part of the ebook.
-It’s the introduction that will make people decide whether to keep reading – and in general, you want to keep them reading, because there will almost certainly have a call to action at the end that you want them to follow.
+It’ll make people decide whether to keep reading – which you want them to do, because there’ll almost certainly be a call-to-action (CTA) coming that you want them to reach.

 So what should a great intro do?

-1. Create an immediate rapport with the reader.
-The intro is where you show you understand your reader’s world, their professional goals and their personal aspirations.
-You’ll mirror the language they use, and set their expectations for the rest of the ebook in terms of the tone you’ll use.
-(Will this ebook be fun to read, for example, or will it be matter-of-fact but brimming with useful information?)
+- Create an immediate rapport with the reader.
+The intro is where you show you understand your reader’s world, their professional goals, and their personal aspirations.
+You’ll mirror the language they use, and set their expectations for the rest of the ebook.
+(Will it be fun to read, for example, or will it be matter-of-fact but brimming with useful information?)

-2. Frame the problem the target audience is facing.
-Articulate the main issue your ebook addresses, and clearly show how the ebook will help them overcome it.
+- Frame the problem – and your ebook as the solution.
+Articulate the main issue your ebook addresses, and clearly show how the ebook will help the reader overcome it.
 Right out of the gate, you need to make your reader aware that you have something important to tell them about something they care about, and that this ebook will help them to tackle the issue to their advantage.

-3. Define who will get value from the ebook.
-Show you know who your audience is by defining what kind of person they are – both professionally and psychographically.
-“This ebook is for contact centre managers in consumer-facing organisations who want to improve customer retention rates and aren’t afraid to try radical new ways of working”.
+For example: “This ebook is for contact centre managers in consumer-facing organisations who want to improve customer retention rates and aren’t afraid to try radical new ways of working.”

-(You could even use reverse psychology to define who won’t get value from it – “this ebook is not for people who shy away from radical new ways of working”, but always do this in a respectful, rather than snarky, way.)
+You could even use reverse psychology (respectfully rather than in a snarky way) by defining who won’t get value from it, such as: “This ebook is not for people who shy away from radical new ways of working.”

 A good ebook introduction might go a bit like this, for example: